U.S. veterans who receive calls or recorded messages claiming to be from "veterans services" should have their guard up.

-Other recurring phone scams preying on veterans include the "Update Your Military File" scam, the "Veteran Charity" scam and the "Veterans Choice Program" scam, according to a recent article in Forbes.
+Other recurring phone scams preying on veterans include the "Update Your Military File" scam, the "Veteran Charity" scam and the "Veterans Choice Program" scam, according to an article in Forbes.

 If you get a call that offers any of the above "services," hang up immediately.
 If you get a voice message, write down the callback number and contact law enforcement to report the scam.
 Also, file a complaint with the FCC at consumercomplaints.fcc.gov.